Melted crayon sea shells are a beautiful, unique craft to make after your beach trip. Here’s how to make them, plus 9 more sea shell crafts for kids.

-We did, and I shared photos in my post about ocean crafts last summer.
+We did, and I shared photos in my post about awesome ocean crafts for kids last summer.

 This year we made them again, using shells we brought home from the beach.